CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/update-frequency-impact.rst

 https://www.desmos.com/calculator/vdgebi9s4t

 .. note:: This desmos graph shows a Forward Euler discretization of a simple odometry case.
-Odometry solution provided by WPILib are discretized using the Pose Exponential, which is more accurate than Forward Euler.
+The odometry solution provided by WPILib are discretized using the Pose Exponential, which is more accurate than Forward Euler.

 +----------------------------------------------------------------------------------+----------------------------------------------------------------------------------+
 |  .. figure:: /docs/application-notes/images/frequency-impact/Error-50hz.png      |  .. figure:: /docs/application-notes/images/frequency-impact/Error-250hz.png     |